dongbln/JavaPar/README.md

 )
 ```

-## Search service optimization
-There are many approaches to optimize  Cassandra queries and to run tasks in parallel.
+## Approaches to optimize  Cassandra queries and to run tasks in parallel.
 ### Example 1: Using Java futures

 ```java